-- ✓ Exploration and development of Helium and Oil & Gas properties in the U.S. Southwest. - ✓ High-grade Helium project in Arizona and excellent permitted Oil Project in Oklahoma. - ✓ Proven, successful management team that knows how to find, develop, package and vend projects. (e.g., Pan African Mining Corp.) - ✓ World Class technical team with decades of experience in exploration and development of Helium, Hydrocarbons and other minerals. - ✓ Excellent access to capital markets. - ✓ Tight share structure and no long term debt. - ✓ Now trading on TSX Venture Exchange under ticker symbol "DME.V".
-The Company has more value in place than ever before. - ✓ Recent name change from African Queen Mines Ltd. to Desert Mountain Energy Corp. to better reflect current focus and direction of the Company.
+- Exploration and development of Helium and Oil & Gas properties in the U.S. Southwest. - ✓ High-grade Helium project in Arizona and excellent permitted Helium, Oil & Gas Project in Oklahoma. - ✓ Proven, successful management team that knows how to find, develop, package and vend projects. (e.g., Pan African Mining Corp.) - ✓ World Class technical team with decades of experience in exploration and development of Helium, Hydrocarbons and other minerals. - ✓ Excellent access to capital markets. - ✓ Tight share structure and no long-term debt. - ✓ Now trading on TSX Venture Exchange under ticker symbol "DME.V".
+Also trades on the U.S. OTC as "DMEHF" and on Frankfurt as "QM01".
+The Company has more value in place than ever before. - ✓ Name change in 2018 from African Queen Mines Ltd. to Desert Mountain Energy Corp. to better reflect current focus and direction of the Company.